Chief of Boeing's Washington machinists union to retire

-Jan 15 (Reuters) - The president of Boeing Co’s biggest union, who was at the center of the negotiations with the company to secure a crucial labor contract earlier this month, said he will retire at the end of this month citing health concerns.
+(Reuters) - The president of Boeing Co’s (BA.N) biggest union, who was at the center of the negotiations with the company to secure a crucial labor contract earlier this month, said he will retire at the end of this month citing health concerns.

-Tom Wroblewski said the stress of the past three months, as he “stood up to pressure” from the Boeing Co, politicians and the union’s International leadership over the recently ratified 777X proposal, had put him in hospital twice since Dec.
-27, according to a statement from the union. ()
+Tom Wroblewski said the stress of the past three months, as he "stood up to pressure" from the Boeing Co, politicians and the union's International leadership over the recently ratified 777X proposal, had put him in hospital twice since December 27, according to a statement from the union. (link.reuters.com/saf45v)

 Boeing’s machinist union District 751 earlier this month narrowly approved a deal for building the new 777X jetliner and wings in the Seattle area, that secured thousands of jobs but will cost workers their pensions.